Huasteca

-La Huasteca is a geographical and cultural region located partially along the Gulf of Mexico and including parts of the states of Tamaulipas, Veracruz, Puebla, Hidalgo, San Luis Potosí, Querétaro and Guanajuato.
+La Huasteca is a geographical and cultural region located partially along the Gulf of Mexico and including parts of the states of Veracruz, Tamaulipas, Hidalgo and San Luis Potosí.
 It is roughly defined as the area in which the Huastec people had influence when their civilization was at its height during the Mesoamerican period.
 Today, the Huastecs occupy only a fraction of this region with the Nahua people now the most numerous indigenous group.
 However, those who live in the region share a number of cultural traits such as a style of music and dance, along with religious festivals such as Xantolo.

 Geography and environment

 Historically and ethnically, the Huasteca region is defined by the area dominated by the Huastecs at their height.
 The actual extension of the region is somewhat disputed as well as how it should be sub-divided.
 Geographically it has been defined as from the Sierra Madre Oriental to the Gulf of Mexico with the Sierra de Tamaulipas as the north border and the Cazones River as the south.
 It extends over the south of Tamaulipas, the southeast of San Luis Potosí, the northeast of Querétaro and Hidalgo and the extreme north of Veracruz and Puebla and a very small portion of Guanajuato over an area of about 32,000km2.